yashhashhrrreee/Kerela-Election/README.md

-# Kerela-Election

-The file contains the information about votes in each constituency in the 2021 Kerala legislative assembly election.
-The columns are as follows:
-Constituency = The name of the specific constituency (geographical area)
+# Kerala Legislative Assembly Election Analysis (2021)

+## Project Overview

+The Kerala Legislative Assembly Election Analysis project is focused on providing insights into the voting patterns and results of the 2021 Kerala legislative assembly election.
+The project utilizes a dataset containing detailed information for each constituency, including the number of votes obtained by different parties, electronic voting machine (EVM) votes, postal votes, and more.
+Key objectives and components of the project include:

+## Data Columns

+The dataset comprises the following columns:

+- Constituency: The specific geographical area where the election took place.
-District = The district in which the constituency is located (geographical area)
+- District: The district in which each constituency is located.

-LDF = The number of votes obtained by the Left Democratic Front
+- LDF (Left Democratic Front): The number of votes obtained by the Left Democratic Front.

-UDF = The number of votes obtained by the United Democratic Front
+- UDF (United Democratic Front): The number of votes obtained by the United Democratic Front.

-NDA = The number of votes obtained by the National Democratic Alliance
+- NDA (National Democratic Alliance): The number of votes obtained by the National Democratic Alliance.

-NOTA = The number of protest votes (None of the above)
+- NOTA (None of the Above): The number of protest votes.

-Others = The number of votes obtained by other parties
+- Others: The number of votes obtained by other parties.

-EVM votes = The number of votes recorded in the electronic voting machine
+- EVM Votes: The number of votes recorded in electronic voting machines.

-Postal votes = The number of postal votes
+- Postal Votes: The number of votes cast through postal ballots.

-Total votes = EVM votes + Postal votes
+- Total Votes: The sum of EVM votes and postal votes.

-Lead = Difference of votes of top candidate vs second best candidate
+- Lead: The difference in votes between the top candidate and the second-best candidate.

-Winner = Name of the winning party (LDF, UDF, NDA, Others)
+- Winner: The name of the winning political party (LDF, UDF, NDA, Others).

-%LDF = (LDF votes/Total votes)100 %UDF = (UDF votes/Total votes)100

-%NDA = (NDA votes/Total votes)100 %NOTA = (NOTA votes/Total votes)100

-%Postal = (Postal votes/Total votes)100 %Lead = (Lead/Total votes)100
+- %LDF, %UDF, %NDA, %NOTA, %Postal, %Lead: Percentage calculations based on the respective vote counts.

+## Project Scope

+The project encompassed the following activities:

+- Data Cleaning: The dataset was cleaned and preprocessed to handle missing values, outliers, and ensure data consistency.
+- Exploratory Data Analysis: Various statistical and visualization techniques were employed to explore the dataset, identify trends, and generate insights.
+- Election Outcome Analysis: The project determined the winning party in each constituency, calculated the margins of victory (lead), and analyzed the distribution of votes.
+- Voter Preference Analysis: The project investigated voter preferences by calculating the percentage of votes obtained by each major political alliance and the protest votes (NOTA).
+- Geospatial Analysis: Geographic information was used to create maps and visualize voting patterns across districts.
+- Data Visualization: Charts, graphs, and maps were created to present the findings in an easily understandable format.
+- Reporting: A comprehensive report summarizing the election analysis, key findings, and insights was generated.

+## Key Achievements

+- Provided a detailed understanding of the 2021 Kerala legislative assembly election results.
+- Identified trends in voter preferences and analyzed the performance of major political alliances.
+- Visualized voting patterns geographically, highlighting regional variations.
+- Delivered a comprehensive report that can serve as a valuable resource for political analysts, researchers, and policymakers.

+## Technologies Used

+The Kerala Legislative Assembly Election Analysis project utilized the following technologies and tools:

+- Python: For data preprocessing, analysis, and visualization (Pandas, Matplotlib, Seaborn)